 ‘The award is open to Western Australian school students aged five to eighteen.
 Submissions must be an original piece of writing, no more than 2 000 words in length and be the sole work of the entrant’.
 Multiple age groups.

-‘A writing competition that gives Year 5 - 12 students in NSW, ACT and Tasmania a chance to say what matters to them in society today’.
+‘A writing competition that gives Year 5 - 12 students in NSW, Victoria, ACT, WA and Tasmania a chance to say what matters to them in society today’.

 ‘Write a Book in a Day is a unique, creative and challenging team competition for writers of all ages.
 Teams of up to 10 have just 12 hours to complete a book from start to finish.
 To make it even more fun, unique parameters must be included in the story’.